getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 ### How to Configure Okta

-Redash communicates with Okta over the SAML 2.0 protocol.
-Setup takes a couple of minutes.
-Start in your Okta control panel by adding a new application.
-Choose `Web` as a platform.
+It takes just a couple of minutes to setup Redash with Okta over the SAML 2.0 protocol.
+Start in your Okta control panel by clicking the button to add a new application.
+Choose `Web` as the platform.
 The sign-on method is `SAML 2.0`.
-Okta expects a few URLs when configuring a new application:
+On the next screen Okta has fields for a few URLs:

 + Single Sign On URL
 + Recipient URL
 + Destination URL
 + Audience URI

-You will use the same URL (called an endpoint) for all of these fields.
-The Redash endpoint is: `https://app.redash.io/org-slug/saml/callback`
+You will use the same value in all of these fields.
+For SaaS customers, the URL is: `https://app.redash.io/org-slug/saml/callback`

 {% callout info %}
 Make sure you replace `org-slug` in this URL with the unique slug for your organization.
 {% endcallout %}

 After you fill in these URLs, set the Name Id format to `EmailAddress`.
 The Application username is `Email`.
-You also need to add two attribute statements:
+You also need to add two attribute statements and then save your changes:

 |    Name |     Value    |
 |---------|--------------|
 |FirstName|user.firstName|
 |LastName |user.lastName |

-Save your changes.
 Next you will provide Okta's information to Redash.
 Navigate to the `Settings` tab under the Redash settings menu.
 Toggle the `SAML Enabled` option.
 Three fields will appear.
 For the `SAML Metadata URL`, look under the **Sign On** tab of your Okta settings for a link called "Identity Provider Metadata" and paste the link into Redash.
 This link will point to an XML document on Okta's server.

 To get the `SAML Entity ID`, click the "View Setup Instructions" button in Okta's **Sign On** tab.
 Paste the "Identity Provider Single Sign-On URL" into Redash's `SAML Entity ID` field.

 Lastly, look for the "IDP metadata" on the setup instructions page in Okta.
 The "IDP metadata" is a blob of XML that contains a key called `<md:NameIDFormat>`.
 Paste its contents into Redash's `SAML NameID Format` box.
 For example: `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`

 Your changes on this screen will save automatically.
+Now you can login to Redash using your Okta credentials.

 You can now log in to Redash using Okta SSO.